muratk5n/thirdwave/en/README.md

 ---

-Dirty Loops is what you'd get if you melded Michael Jackson with Rush.
+Dirty Loops is what you get if you melded Michael Jackson with Rush.

 ---